jakshi/lysenko.dev/content/post/2024-year-sum-up.md

 # What went well

-* I managed to reduce my weight to 8x kg.
+* I managed to reduce my weight to 86 kg.
 * I greatly improved my sleep pattern.
 * I started to write code again.
+* I rearranged my "work from home" office room to have a better working place.
+    * standing desk
+    * split keyboard

-# What I would like to achieve in 2024?
+# What I would like to achieve in 2025?
 I want to:

 * I want to plan every coming day.